COVID-19 – IP Offices take measures to face the pandemic – Update 7 July

 3. The International Bureau of the WIPO has provided an interpretation of the COVID-19 pandemic as an excuse for delays in meeting PCT time limits which relate either to the submission of documents or to the payment of fees.
 However, this interpretation does not apply to international patent applications.
-To mitigate the consequences thereof, the WIPO has postponed until 31 May 2020 the issuance of notifications that an international patent application is considered withdrawn for failing to meet a prescribed time limit.

 4. The International Bureau of the WIPO has announced that users of the Madrid System (trade marks) and the Hague System (industrial designs) will be excused from failure to meet a time limit due to the COVID-19 pandemic, provided they make a request for relief within six months from the expiry of the time limit concerned.
 This measure applies to time limits for the transmission of a communication, the submission of information to correct an irregularity and the payment of fees.
 However, this measure does not apply to the payment of the second part of the individual designation fee through the International Bureau.